The Mulchatna Predator Control Program

 In 2020, a group of State biologists were tasked with studying the vanishing herd.
 They found that the main reasons for the decline were disease and a lack of food.
 Brucellosis, a relative of mad cow disease, has decimated the herd, causing lameness, infertility, and lower birth rates.
 Over a third of the caribou tested at the time were infected.
 Likewise, climate change has slowly shifted the Mulchatna herd’s habitat.
 The lichen that caribou depend upon is disappearing, and the landscape is becoming more and more shrubby; prime moose habitat, but poor caribou habitat.
 Overpopulation and habitat damage when the herd numbered 200,000 may have also contributed to the sharp decline.

 To try and save the Mulchatna herd, the State enacted a predator control program, operating under an Intensive Management law passed in 1994 that allows ADF&G to take action to manage struggling populations.
 One of the tools under Intensive Management is predator control, which allows the increased killing of large carnivores like wolves and bears to increase ungulate populations for hunter harvests.
 Despite AWA’s persistence and the overwhelming evidence that these predator control programs do not work to recover struggling moose and caribou populations, the State Board of Game continuously approves these programs.
+To read AWA’s full position on Intensive Management and predator control, please read our position paper.

 In areas known as Predator Control Areas, ADF&G is authorized to shoot bears and wolves from helicopters and fixed-wing aircraft, as well as kill predators of any sex and age.
 While a wolf control program has existed in the Wood-Tikchik area for years, it wasn’t until 2023 that the State adopted a bear control program as well.
 In the last two years, the bear control program has resulted in the killing of 175 brown bears.